 - Relieves pain

-Moreover, there has been a great deal of money put into CBD research in recent years.
-With such a huge stigma still surrounding the marijuana plant, though, it is paramount to have sound evidence that not all compounds produced by the plant cause the same results.
+However, the stigma surrounding the cannabis plant means we need evidence that not all compounds produced by the plant cause the same results.
 This rings especially true since most people associate cannabis with the well-known THC high.

-Because of this research, there have been groundbreaking findings made over recent years in terms of CBD’s effects.
+Researchers have made groundbreaking findings regarding CBD’s effects.
 Some of these publications have documented positive results on the symptoms of:

 - Chronic Pain

 There are many more documented conditions and clinical studies where CBD was used as a viable therapeutic option.
 The scale and variety of diseases highlight how versatile a treatment CBD potentially is.
 Moreover, it is 100% natural with minimal side effects!